 In the case of DCCKI Infrastructure Certificates, a DCCKI Eligible Subscriber may only request Issuance via submission of a DCCKI Certificate Signing Request and where that DCCKI Eligible Subscriber is a SMKI Subscriber in relation to an Organisation Certificate in accordance with section 5.6 of this DCCKI RAPP.

-In the case of Personnel Authentication Certificates, a DCCKI Eligible Subscriber may only submit a Personnel Authentication Certificate Application via the Personnel Credentials Interface in accordance with the provisions of the DCCKI Interface Design Specification.
+Not used.

 DCCKI Certificate Signing Requests